zxlim/ICT2x01-p4-6/README.md

 GitHub Actions are used to automate the execution of the test suite and publish code coverage statistics when Pull Requests are opened to merge into either the `dev` or `master` branches.
 See [.github/workflows/testsuite.yml](.github/workflows/testsuite.yml) for the deployed GitHub Action workflow.

 For the purpose of this project, the test suite ([Click here to view the test code](tests/unit/ChallengeManagementTest.php)) for the ChallengeManagement control class will be the main focus.
 The following are the test cases for the ChallengeManagement class:
-- There are no challenges yet
+- There are no challenges yet `testThereAreNoChallengesYet()`
-- Valid challenge max command block values
+- Valid challenge max command block values `testValidChallengeMaxCommandBlockValues()`
-- Max command block must be an integer
+- Max command block must be an integer `testMaxCommandBlockMustBeAnInteger()`
-- Max command block cannot be less than zero
+- Max command block cannot be less than zero `testMaxCommandBlockCannotBeLessThanZero()`
-- Max command block limit constant check
+- Max command block limit constant check `testMaxCommandBlockLimitConstantCheck`
-- Valid map file
+- Valid map file `testValidMapFile()`
-- Specified file is not an image file thus not a valid map file
+- Specified file is not an image file thus not a valid map file `testSpecifiedFileIsNotAnImageFileThusNotAValidMapFile()`
-- Specified file has wrong extension thus not a valid map file
+- Specified file has wrong extension thus not a valid map file `testSpecifiedFileHasWrongExtensionThusNotAValidMapFile()`
-- Create two new challenges
+- Create two new challenges `testCreateTwoNewChallenges()`
-- There are now two challenges
+- There are now two challenges `testThereAreNowTwoChallenges()`
-- Valid challenge names
+- Valid challenge names `testValidChallengeNames()`
-- Cannot use names belonging to existing challenges
+- Cannot use names belonging to existing challenges `testCannotUseNamesBelongingToExistingChallenges()`
-- Challenge name cannot be empty
+- Challenge name cannot be empty `testChallengeNameCannotBeEmpty()`
-- Loading non existent challenge will throw exception
-- Delete challenges
+- Delete challenges `testDeleteChallenges()`
-- Deleting non existent challenge will throw exception
+- Deleting non existent challenge will throw exception `testDeletingNonExistentChallengeWillThrowException()`
-- There should be no challenges remaining
+- There should be no challenges remaining `testThereShouldBeNoChallengesRemaining()`

 [Click here to view the code coverage report for the ChallengeManagement control class.](https://zxlim.github.io/ICT2x01-p4-6/ChallengeManagement.php.html)